vost-armtek/assignment-rock-paper-scissors/README.md

 1. Show a leaderboard
 1. Show that the computer didn't cheat.

 ## The goal is one

 **Show us what you've got!**

 There is no rush, better to spend more time writing how to run your code than letting us figure it out ourselves.

+Don't send us existing code from internet, there no value on that.

 ## The constraints are simple